-With the above considerations in mind, we will draw our sample from active projects approved from January 2020 onwards.
+With the above considerations in mind, we will draw our sample from active projects approved in a 12-month period up to the date of assessment.
+For the first round, we will create a sample from the period of 1st October 2023 to 30th September 2024.
+For the second round, we will create a sample from the period of 1st February 2024 to 31st January 2025.
 This represents a population of projects that is sufficiently current, while being large enough both to ensure enough projects to sample even amongst smaller DFIs.